 The kitchen volunteer shift is 8:30am – 13:30pm.

-Activities that have been organised recently include: quiz afternoons, film club, book club, gardening (in our adjacent garden), literacy & numeracy support and art activities.
+Popular activities include: quizzes, film club, book club, gardening (in our garden on-site), cookery, creative writing, and art activities.

-As a small, independent charity that relies largely on the kind financial donations of the public, fundraising is an essential part of keeping the services and support we provide for our clients alive, and the doors of our Open Centre, open!
-Therefore, we would love to hear from you if you would like to help with fundraising events, or if you have any other fundraising ideas.
+As a small, independent charity that relies largely on generous public donations, fundraising is an essential part of keeping the services and support we provide for our clients alive, and the doors of our day centre open every day of the week.
+We’d love to hear from anyone who can help with fundraising events or other fundraising ideas to bring in much-needed income for our Catching Lives.

 Please click here for more details.

-We have a Second Hand Bookshop on 28 Palace Street, Canterbury, CT1 2DZ.
+The amazing volunteer-run Catching Lives Bookshop is at 28 Palace Street, Canterbury, CT1 2DZ.

-The building, known as the Crooked House, is an iconic landmark and is open all week, and the money generated from all book sales goes directly to Catching Lives; it’s a great place to find books for all ages, and for you to donate your old books to when they are finished.
+The building, known as the Crooked House, is an iconic landmark and open all week.
+Money generated from sales helps to fund Catching Lives.
+It’s a great place to find secondhand books for all ages, and for you to donate your pre-loved books.
+We also have an online eBay bookstore where you can find rare and high quality secondhand books at competitive prices.

 You can find more information about the bookshop here